gSchool/ada-1-intro-to-ruby/06-apis/api-authentication.md

 ##### !answer

+/.+/

+##### !end-answer

+##### !explanation

 The `.` communicates to the computer that the file should be treated as a "hidden file".

 This may sound like crazy hacker stuff but it really just means that a user needs to be actively looking for it to find it.
 You won't see it in Finder (at least not with the default settings).

 This is typical for files like this that we only expect developers to use.
 It helps prevent people from accidentally messing something up.

-##### !end-answer
+##### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, users can see after a failed attempt) -->